uktrade/icms/README.md

 In case of importer access requests it is `access:importer:fir-list` and `access:importer:fir-new`

-## File Uploads

-Files are uploaded directly to S3 without being saved into file system of the app.
-The app in turn sends the file to ClamAV for malware/virus checking.

-TODO: update this once ICMSLST-602 is done

 ## Environment Variables

 | Environment variable              | Default                                    | Notes                                                  |